YogSing/Cloud_Projects-Learning/SQLServer/README.md

 ### SQL Server with Terraform

 -  `provider.tf`: This file is used to declare the provider configuration
--  `main.tf`: This file has all the required resource configurations.
+-  `vm.tf`: This file has all the required resource configurations.